The Open Championship: Bobby Locke, Peter Thomson, and Ben Hogan's Triple Crown (1946–1958)

-The Open returned after the war to St Andrews, with a victory for American Sam Snead.
+The Open returned after the Second World War to St Andrews, with a victory for American Sam Snead.
 Bobby Locke became the first South African winner, winning three times in four years between 1949 and 1952, and later winning a fourth title in 1957.
 Having already won the Masters and the U.S. Open earlier in the year, Ben Hogan won in his one and only Open appearance in 1953 to win the "Triple Crown".
 His achievement was so well regarded he returned to New York City to a ticker-tape parade.
 Peter Thomson became the first Australian winner, winning four times in five years between 1954 and 1958, and later winning a fifth title in 1965.
 After flooding prevented Royal Cinque Ports from hosting, both in 1938 and 1949, it was removed from the rota.
 The Open was played outside of England and Scotland for the first time in 1951 at Royal Portrush, Northern Ireland.

 The period saw fewer American entrants, as the PGA Tour had grown to be quite lucrative, and the PGA Championship was often played at the same or similar time paying triple the prize money.
 A larger golf ball was also used in America, which meant they had to adjust for the Open.